 alegrarse v pron

-- 1.1 (ponerse feliz, contento) me alegro tanto por ti I'm so happy for you;, está mucho mejor — me alegro, déle saludos míos she's much better — that's good o I'm glad, give her my best wishes se alegró muchísimo cuando lo vio she was really happy when she saw him ¡cuánto me alegro!
-I'm so happy o pleased! nos alegramos tanto con la noticia we were so pleased at the news alegrarse
+- 1.1 (ponerse feliz, contento) me alegro tanto por ti I'm so happy for you;, está mucho mejor — me alegro, déle saludos míos she's much better — that's good o/or I'm glad, give her my best wishes se alegró muchísimo cuando lo vio she was really happy when she saw him ¡cuánto me alegro!
+I'm so happy o/or pleased! nos alegramos tanto con la noticia we were so pleased at the news alegrarse